DPontes/CarND-Proj2/Report.md

 The LeNet model was choosen as a starting point for traffic sign classification bacause of its simplicity and proven effectiveness in classification of images that have similarities.
 The convolution layer can extract features and the fully connected layers can be trained to properly make decisions.

+The original architecture that was used was based on the network model presented in the "LeNet implementation" chapter.
+The only changes made initially were to the output values so that they would reflect the number of classes in the network, 43.

 The original architecture does not include dropout which is effective in reducing overfitting.
 Thus, I have added dropout to fully connected layer which turned out to be effective.
 I also tuned hyperparameters of feature extraction layers.

 I have tried all three pre-processing methods.
 The best one turned out to be normalization.
 Normalized grayscalling is the second best method.

 Also, I adjusted the epochs to reduce both underfitting and overfitting.
 I tunned the learning rate and found out that 0.005 to 0.001 yield very good results.

-### 5. Test a Model on New Images
+### 4. Test a Model on New Images

-#### 5.1 Choose five German traffic signs found on the web and provide them in the report.
+#### 4.1 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are the first five German traffic signs that I found on the web: